Every company has different type of benefits available for the employees in the form of claims or reimbursements.

 4. Allow for co-payment.
 This means that the employee has to contribute to paying a portion of the claim.
 It can be based on a percentage or fixed amount

-- Setting this claim type to Default, means that all new employee would be entitled to this claim type.
+Setting this claim type to Default means that all new employees onboarded would be entitled to this claim type.
 If not, you would have to manually add this entitlement to the respective employee.
-For more information on adding claim type entitlement, click here.
+For more information on mass assigning a claim type, refer to this article.

-- If claims can be set past limits, you can choose to allow higher reimbursement.
+If claims can be set past limits, you may choose to allow higher reimbursement.
 This means that full reimbursement is still possible if it is approved.
+The above "Allow Past Limits" must be selected as a prerequisite.

-- Prorating is a function that only applies to claim limits in the calendar and financial year.
-It restricts the limits based on how many months there are left in the year
+Prorating is a function that only applies to claim limits in the calendar and financial year.
+It restricts the limits based on how many months there are left in the year when an employee was hired.

-- Choose employees have to upload a receipt to validate their claim
+Choose whether it is compulsory for employees to upload a receipt to validate their claim

 How to view, edit or delete an existing type of claim